taocpp/PEGTL/doc/Parse-Tree.md

 auto root = tao::pegtl::parse_tree::parse< my_grammar, my_selector >( in );
 ```

 The above style is a white-list, where the default is `std::false_type` and you explicitly list those rules which will generate a node.
-Of course, you can also set the default to `std::true_type` and explicitly list the rules which will *not* generate a node (black-list style).
+Of course, you can also set the default to `std::true_type` and explicitly list the rules thar are *not* to generate a node (black-list style).

 ## Transforming Nodes

-A parse tree, even a partial one, might still be too closely related to the actual grammar.
-In order to simplify the tree (or otherwise improve its structure), an optional `transform()` method can be added to each specialization.
-This methods gets passed a modifiable `std::unique_ptr< node >` to the current node from where you have access to the children but not to the parent:
+A parse tree, full or partial, can still be too closely related to the structure of the grammar.
+In order to simplify the tree (or otherwise improve its structure), an optional `transform()` method can be added to each specialization of the selector class template (that generates a node).
+This methods gets passed a reference to the current node, which also gives access to the children, but not to the parent:

 ```c++
 template<> struct my_selector< my_rule_2 > : std::true_type